Orange-OpenSource/a11y-guidelines/INSTALL.md

 ## Install Node dependencies & build the website

 1. In your terminal, navigate to the project folder which has just been created (or open a new terminal in it, as you like).
 Then, run the `npm install` command which will install all dependencies needed to build the website
-2. If everything went well, you can run the `npm run serve:dev` command which will launch the build of the website and provide a local server with hot reload feature (you won't need to manually refresh your browser, it will do so everrytime you save a file)
+2. If everything went well, you can run the `npm run serve:dev` command which will launch the build of the website and provide a local server with hot reload feature (you won't need to manually refresh your browser, it will do so everytime you save a file)

 ### What commands are available ?
 We provide 2 sets of commands to build the website and each command has a flag that sets the environment :